-Parent, no matter how much you are contributing to your child’s wedding, you are NOT the one getting married, and you should stop acting like you are.
-To use your financial gift to your children as a way to get what you want is manipulative and just plain wrong.
+Parent, no matter how much you are contributing to your child’s wedding, you are NOT the one getting married, and you shouldn’t act like you are.
+Frankly, to use your financial gift to your children as a way to get what you want is manipulative and just plain wrong.

 Yes, your child should be grateful for your help.
 Beyond grateful.
 But this is their day, and every decision is theirs to make (without any pressure from you or anyone else).

 The expensive extravagances that you’re paying for don’t make it an important day.
-It’s important because your child, who you claim to love wholeheartedly, is marrying the love of their life.
-Your money does not add or take away from the importance of the day, but your unwanted opinions or requests can distract your child from what really matters.
+It’s important because your child, whom you claim to love wholeheartedly, is marrying the love of their life.
+Your money does not add or take away from the importance of the day, but overbearing opinions and requests can distract your child from what really matters.

-One of the biggest areas of tension we’ve seen between parents and children when it comes to wedding planning is the guest list.
+One of the biggest areas of tension between parents and children, when it comes to wedding planning, is the guest list.
 Far too often the bride and groom feel pressured into inviting people to their wedding, simply because their parents are demanding it.
 It suddenly becomes a game of “invite this person so they aren’t offended and my parents don’t get mad,” instead of having the people that they really care about and who really care about them.

-You care so much about how people see you and which of your friends get to come that you totally ignore what your children are clearly telling you.
-This is their day.
+Some parents care so much about how people see them and which of their friends get to come that they totally ignore what their children are clearly telling them.
+This is your child’s day.
 They want to be surrounded by their loved ones.

 Support their dream – don’t tell them what it is.

 Your personal attachment to “wedding traditions” & your personal style are not important on your child’s wedding day.
-The color of the dress they choose or the way they choose to decorate is just that – their choice.
+The dress they choose or the way they choose to decorate is just that – their choice.

 Weddings are not about outdated traditions or the latest trends.
 If they want a dress that’s not white, who cares?
-If they don’t want to serve dinner at their reception, don’t force them to.
+If they don’t want an open bar, don’t force them to.
 If they feel like electronic invitations are sufficient, don’t pressure them into sending physical ones.

 You should be asking your child what their dream day looks like, not telling them what your dream day for them looks like.
 The wedding is about two people deciding to spend the rest of their lives together.
 Stop making it more than that.

-Whether you think your request is warranted or not, any pressure from you is just going to add to the stress that your child already feels during the planning process.
+Whether you think your request is warranted or not, any outside pressure can add to the stress that your child already feels during the planning process (and believe me, they already feel a lot of stress).
 They get so many opinions and requests from people who aren’t family, so why would you want to be the one to add on to the challenges of their wedding day?

 Even the seemingly smallest request can be a wedge that you’re driving between you and your child.
 It shows them that you’re focused on yourself, instead of being focused on them.
-If you truly care about your child and their wedding, stop asking for what YOU want and start asking what THEY need.
-It’s really that simple.
+If you truly care about your child and their wedding, be careful not to ask for what YOU want and start asking what THEY need.

 If you are a wedding guest: